spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-play.md

 ![img]({{assetRoot}}assets/example-project/example-project-share-tos.png)<br/>
 _Image: The SpatialOS Console Share Application terms of service screen_
 <br/><br/>
 1. You can now see a URL, which is a token to download a game client.
-You can share this to game testers so they can try out your game.
+You can share this with game testers so they can try out your game.
 ![img]({{assetRoot}}assets/example-project/example-project-share-screens.png)<br/>
 _Image: The SpatialOS Console Share Application screen_
 </br>